-Harmless: Unlike chemical pesticides, natural pest control options can be used without worrying about the potential dangers of exposure for humans, animals, or the environment.
+- Harmless: Unlike chemicals, natural options can be used without worrying about the potential dangers of exposure for humans, animals, or the environment.

-Safe for Environment: Natural pest controls have less of an impact on the environment and are biodegradable.
+- Safe for Environment: Using elements of nature has less of an impact on the environment and are biodegradable.

-Kills Pests Effectively: Natural pest control options can be just as effective as chemical pesticides in controlling pests.
+- Kills Pests Effectively: They can be used in controlling pests.
 But without all the harmful side effects.

-Lasts Longer: Natural pest control options often last longer than chemical pesticides because they don’t break down as quickly in the environment.
+- Lasts Longer: These techniques often last longer than l pesticides because they don’t break down as quickly in the environment.

-Renewable Resources: Natural pest control solutions are typically made from renewable resources like plants and other organic matter.
+- Renewable Resources: They’re typically made from renewable resources like plants and other organic matter.
 They can also help increase biodiversity and provide sustainable ecosystems.

 The Top 20 Pest Control Methods

-Lavender works as a natural pest control option by repelling many types of insects, such as moths, fleas and mosquitoes.
-It can be grown and used as an essential oil in bug sprays or dried lavender can be scattered around the house to deter pests.
+Lavender works by repelling moths, fleas and mosquitoes.
+It can be grown and used as an essential oil in bug sprays or dried lavender can be scattered around the house.

-Rosemary is an effective natural pest repellent that has been used for centuries to keep away pests, such as flies and moths.
+Rosemary is an effective natural pest repellent that has been used for centuries to keep away flies and moths.
 When burned, it can be used like sage to cleanse negative energy from a space and keep bugs away.

-Chrysanthemum flower extracts act as an insecticide with minimal toxicity to humans and pets, making it an effective natural pest control option for fighting off a wide variety of bugs, including roaches, ants and other crawling insects.
+Chrysanthemum flower extracts act as an insecticide with minimal toxicity to humans and pets, making it an effective natural alternative for fighting off a wide variety of bugs, including roaches, ants and other crawling insects.